 The following reports were taken from the Narragansett Police Department.
 All persons named are presumed innocent until proven guilty in court.

-On Sept.
-7 at 9:09 p.m., police charged Jake P. Tilenius, 21, of 35 Jamestown Blvd., Narragansett, with one count of driving under the influence and one count of refusal to submit to a chemical test after a motor vehicle stop of Tilenius on Glendale Road after he had allegedly crashed into several cars parked on the street.
-He submitted to a series of standard field sobriety tests before being arrested on DUI suspicion and later refused a breathalyzer.
+On Nov.
+6 at 1:22 a.m., police charged Christopher Raymond Dionisopoulos, 29, of 67 Kingstown Road, Apt. #1, Narragansett, with one count of driving under the influence and one count of refusal to submit to a chemical test after a motor vehicle stop on Ocean Road for alleged speeding and erratic operation.
+Dionisopoulos was subjected to a series of field sobriety tests before being arrested on DUI suspicion.
+He later refused a breathalyzer.